simonpioli/viewleaf/readme.md

 Our configured dashboard has following tiles:

-- Meeting Rook calendar (currently free/busy only) via [Google Calendar](https://google.com/calendar)
+- Meeting Room calendar (currently free/busy only) via [Google Calendar](https://google.com/calendar)
 - Music currently playing on the Sonos
 - Clock/date
 - Latest 'announcement' from Slack.
 Currently set as the most recent post from either Tannoy or Cheshire with `@channel` in the message